harry5z/Sanguosha/README.md

-﻿

-# Sanguosha
+﻿# Sanguosha

 [Sanguosha](http://en.wikipedia.org/wiki/Legends_of_the_Three_Kingdoms), or loosely translated as "Battles of the Three Kingdoms", is a multiplayer turn-based board game.
 This project implements Sanguosha as an online multiplayer game.

-This project is written in Java.
+**Implementation**: Written in Java.
 It includes both the game server and a game client implemented with Java Swing library.
 The server and client communicate via Socket.

+**Size**: As of 06/11/2022, about 20K lines of code.

 <details>
   <summary><b>Click to see details</b></summary>